Exorath/ConnectorService/README.md

 {"success": true,"sid": "2f132baf-f714-4a04-b58d-e012ea80a703"}
 ```
 - success (boolean): Whether or not the player will be teleported to a server.
-- sid (string)[OPTIONAL]: The server id the player is connecting too.
+- sid (string)[OPTIONAL]: The uniqueId of the server the player is connecting to.
 - err (string)[OPTIONAL]: An error string that describes why the player was not connected to the server Only provided when success=*false*.

 ###/lastgame/player/{uuid} [GET]: